nodejs/node/doc/api/stream.md

 added: v1.2.0
 -->

-For many simple cases, it is possible to construct a stream without relying on inheritance.
+For many simple cases, it is possible to create a stream without relying on inheritance.
 This can be accomplished by directly creating instances of the `stream.Writable`, `stream.Readable`, `stream.Duplex` or `stream.Transform` objects and passing appropriate methods as constructor options.